Overview of tc Server

 tc Server is available in two different editions. tc Server Developer is geared towards the enterprise application developer. tc Server Standard is geared for operators and administrators.

 Table 1.
-Pivotal tc Server Editions
+VMware tc Server Editions

 The following sections describe the tc Server editions:

 The Developer Edition of tc Server is geared towards the application developer.
 It contains the tc Runtime, utilities to create and start tc Runtime instances, and a set of templates for creating specific preconfigured tc Runtime instances, such as cluster-node ready and SSL-enabled.
+The developer edition is intended for local developer and trials of tc Server and should not be used in production environments.

 tc Server Developer Edition includes Tomcat Web Application Manager, a web application you can use to deploy and manage tc Runtime applications.